 To start down the innovation route a more emergent approach is essential in which we systematically start to proactively engage with issues and opportunities in microcosm, via multiple small-scale approaches, measure the outcomes and leverage off the success and failures. i.e. Start the journey and draft the map retrospectively once you have experienced it, as opposed to drafting an imaginary map in hope.
 (An innovation strategy in itself I concede, but not the traditional one that is usually put forward).

 A key component of any strategy is the iterative doing, learning and navigating based upon the learning.
-It does not involve a convoluted strategy document, expensive brochures, online innovation hubs or idea software.
-Nor does it involve those 5, 7 or 10 innovation rules that “gurus” love to dispense without any knowledge of the unique contexts into which they might be applied.
+It does not involve a convoluted strategy document, expensive brochures & posters, online innovation hubs or idea software developed by https://goascribe.com/verbatim-coding-for-survey-research/.
+Nor does it involve those 5, 7 or 10 innovation rules that many love to dispense without knowledge of the unique contexts into which they might be applied.

-Recipe based approaches will not work.
-When you see these artifacts of innovation – be wary!
+Recipe based approaches and convoluted strategies tend not to work.
+When you see these artifacts of innovation – be skeptical!

-Innovation comes about by doing first and strategising second, based upon the learnings.
+Innovation comes about by doing first and strategising second based upon the learnings from the doing.

 BTW …. there’s nothing worse than moaning about barriers and then disappearing without also offering some insight into how to address those same barriers.
 In the follow up to this article “Barriers to Public Sector Innovation – Part 3”, I am going to suggest a number of potential means via which organisations can start to side-step, diminish, remove or make irrelevant those barriers to innovation we are talking about!